-protect the individual informant.
-The focus in these situations is often on "the obligation of citizens to communicate their knowledge of the commission of crimes to law enforcement officers and, by preserving their anonymity, encourages them to perform that obligation. &lt;sup>3 Government's Privilege to Withhold Disclosure of Identity of Informer, 1 LED.
+privilege promotes and protects the public's interest in effective law enforcement.
+It is designed to protect the public interest in credible and effective government processes and is not primarily geared to protect the individual informant.
+The focus in these situations is often on "the obligation of citizens to communicate their knowledge of the commission of crimes to law enforcement officers and, by preserving their anonymity, encourages them to perform that obligation.

+Government's Privilege to Withhold Disclosure of Identity of Informer, 1 LED.
 2d 1998 (1995).

-Government privilege, supra note 3 at §1.
+Government's privilege, supra note 3 at §1.

-However, this privilege is not absolute and dissolves under certain circumstances, such as when disclosure of the informant's identity is necessary to prevent false testimony or to ensure a fair trial.
+This privilege is not absolute and dissolves under certain circumstances, such as when disclosure of the informant's identity is necessary to prevent false testimony or to ensure a fair trial.
 Even in cases where the Supreme Court has permitted the government to keep an informant's identity secret, it has relied on circumstances in which "we are not dealing with the trial of the criminal charge itself.
 There the need for a truthful verdict outweighs society's need for the informer privilege."
-These cases do not establish an absolute rule against disclosure, nor do they foreclose the possibility that, in a particular circumstance based on unique facts, disclosure of an informant's identity is necessary for fairness.
-In these situations it rests with the final decisionmaker to decide whether disclosure is required, as the scope of the privilege is limited by its underlying purpose to maximize the integrity of government procedures.
-Thus, despite the FBI's arguments in support of an absolute ban on disclosing informant identities, the Supreme Court has said that even in the context of an ongoing criminal case "no fixed rule with respect to disclosure [of an informant's identity] is justifiable and established a balancing test in which the privilege to withhold informant's identities falls away if that information is "relevant and helpful to the defense of an accused or is essential to a fair determination of a cause."
-5 &lt;u>McCray v.
+The case law does not establish an absolute rule against disclosure, nor does it foreclose the possibility that, in a particular circumstance based on unique facts, public disclosure of any informant's identity may be necessary for fairness.
+In these situations it rests with the final decisionmaker to decide whether disclosure is required, as the scope of the privilege to withhold informant identities is always limited by its underlying purpose to maximize the integrity of government procedures.

+Thus, despite the FBI's arguments in support of an absolute ban on disclosing informant identities, the Supreme Court has said that even in the context of an ongoing criminal case "no fixed rule with respect to disclosure [of an informant's identity] is justifiable" and established a balancing test in which the privilege to withhold informant's identities falls away if that information is "relevant and helpful to the defense of an accused or is essential to a fair determination of a cause."
+The FBI's

+10 &lt;u>McCray v.
 Illinois, 386 U.S. 300 (1967) (in context of attempt to suppress evidence before trial).

-Roviaro v.
+&lt;sup>11 Roviaro v.
 U.S., 353 U.S. 53 (1933).